cristeaibogdan/hephaestus-web/README.md

 </div>

 ## What does this project do?
 `Hephaestus` is a personal project designed to help users make informed decisions about household appliances.
 The application evaluates the condition and damage of the appliance and provides a recommendation on what action to take.

+A deployed version can be found at: https://cristeaibogdan.github.io/hephaestus-web/

 The project consists of two components:
  - Frontend built with Angular ( **you are here 📍** )